 Drug Rehab Is The Key To Successful Recovery

 Finally, we know that treatment is the best way to help an individual put an end to their drug addiction, and in doing so, help them stay out of the justice system.
 We as a society need to focus on creating awareness about the need for and benefits of rehab for drug addiction.
-By connecting individuals with addiction treatment programs that help them safely detox from their substance, and by helping them incorporate healthy stress management techniques that will help them stay sober, we can end the cycle of addiction and crime.
+By connecting individuals with addiction treatment programs and inpatient rehab centers that help them safely detox from their substance, and by helping them incorporate healthy stress management techniques that will help them stay sober, we can end the cycle of addiction and crime.